Welcome to the Rhetoric and Composition Program

-The Composition Program offers the first two courses of ASU's Vertical Writing Model (PDF): a first-year writing course (English 1000: Expository Writing) and a second-year writing course (English 2001: Introduction to Writing Across the Curriculum).
-After these two courses, students move on to a junior year writing-intensive course offered within their major, as well as a writing course their senior year with a significant capstone project.
+The Rhetoric and Composition (RC) Program offers the first two courses of ASU's Vertical Writing Model (PDF): a first-year writing course (RC 1000: Expository Writing) and a second-year writing course (RC 2001: Introduction to Writing Across the Curriculum).
+After these two courses, students take a junior year Writing in the Disciplines course and a writing course their senior year with a significant capstone project.

-We also offer Basic Writing (English 0900) to help students familiarize themselves with the expectations of college-level writing; Writing Center Practice and Pedagogy (ENG 3450) to prepare undergraduate students for work in the University Writing Center; and graduate courses related to our Rhetoric & Composition Graduate Certificate.
-Please see the course description pages for all of our courses listings and futher information.
+We also offer Writing for Proficiency (RC1000+RC2000) to help students familiarize themselves with the expectations of college-level writing; Writing Center Practice and Pedagogy (RC 3450) to prepare undergraduate students for work in the University Writing Center; and graduate courses related to our Rhetoric & Composition Graduate Certificate.
+Please see the course description pages for all of our courses listings and further information.

-Both the administration and faculty of the Composition Program are proud of our collaborative role in the University and apply that value in every aspect of our instruction and assessment.
-In close collaboration with the University Writing Center, the Writing Across the Curriculum Program, and the University's General Education Program, we strive to help our students see that writing is accessible to everyone and that the abilities and experiences they gain in our classrooms can transfer into the writing situations they will find in the wider unversity and professional worlds.
+RC administration and faculty are proud of our collaborative role in the University and apply that value in every aspect of our instruction and assessment.
+We collabroate with the University Writing Center, the Writing Across the Curriculum Program, and the University's General Education Program to help our students see that writing is accessible to everyone.
+The abilities and experiences they gain in our classrooms can transfer into the writing situations they will find in the wider university and professional worlds.